OUR Research Groups

 Lumbar Puncture Group (LP)

-Objective: This paper aims to develop a robotic system for lumbar puncture that integrates force measurement and machine learning-based tissue classification.
+This group aims to develop a robotic system for lumbar puncture that integrates force measurement and machine learning-based tissue classification.
 The system utilizes a load cell to measure needle insertion force and an SVM model to classify tissue layers (skin, fat, muscle, and ligament) based on force-displacement data.
 The goal is to enhance precision, reduce complications, and improve the safety and effectiveness of the procedure.